 Monday April 25, 2011 Day 5

 We departed from Funnel Bay at 0840 and headed to the NW side of Hayman Island.
 Once again, we had a nice fast sail, both sails open.
 But the anchorage there was too deep for anchoring and all the moorings provided by the park service were occupied.
 So, we continued on and after rounding the N side of Hayman we headed for the N side of Hook Island.
 We arrived there at 1210 and we caught a mooring in Maureen’s Bay [20° 04' S 148° 56.4' E].
-It took us 3 attempts because we were not too familiar with controlling catamarans.
+It took us 3 attempts because we were not too familiar with controls of the catamaran.

 In the afternoon we went snorkeling off the boat.
 Conditions here were even better than in Cateran Bay and the water was much clearer.
 It was a most enjoyable snorkel.
 While returning to the boat we saw a good sized batfish swimming under the hulls.
 Scott threw some pieces of bread overboard and soon to Alexander’s delight several of these large fish came for lunch.